IntelLabs/ParallelAccelerator.jl/README.md

 ## Comments, Suggestions, and Bug Reports

-Performance tuning is a hard problem, especially in the field that is traditionally known as high performance computation (HPC).
+Performance tuning is a hard problem, especially in high performance scientific programs.
 ParallelAccelerator is but a first step of bringing reasonable parallel performance to a productivity language by utilizing both domain specific and general compiler optimization techniques, without the user putting much effort into it.
 However,